Unknown Time and Place

 You hung your head for a moment and looked over your hands and arms, the costume you’d spent weeks on was torn to shit, but the skin underneath was completely unmarred.

 “So now what?”
-You asked curiously while not, “Do I go get judged or something?
+You asked curiously while trying not to let your wild emotions show in your tone, “Do I go get judged or something?
 Meet the flying spaghetti monster?
 Reincarnate as a slime?”

 He laughed in your face, and quite frankly, it pissed you all the way off.
 Not because he'd laughed, per se, but because it didn't feel like he was laughing with you.